Toasty Air-Fryer Ravioli

 I don’t usually like ricotta-filled ravioli because I find the insides are too mushy for my liking.
 I have a weird thing with texture when it comes to food.
 But when they are air-fried the filling stays a little drier and my texture issues are taken care of.
 They taste amazing!

-What if I don’t have an air-fryer?
+What if I don’t have an air fryer?

 If you don’t have an air fryer don’t worry.
 You can make bake these in the oven too.
 And if you have a convection setting on your oven even better!

 Since it is a bigger space to cook in I like to turn the temp up a little higher.
-Instead, preheat the oven to 400ºF and let them cook 5 minutes per side or until crispy.
+Instead, preheat the oven to 400ºF and let them cook for 5 minutes per side or until crispy.
 Every oven cooks differently so adjust the cooking time accordingly.
-The ravioli are already cooked so at this point it is really only a matter of needed to bake them until they get that crispy exterior that is perfect for dipping.
+The ravioli are already cooked so at this point it is really only a matter of needing to bake them until they get that crispy exterior that is perfect for dipping.

 How long will these keep?

 Ravioli made in the air-fryer or baked will keep for up to 3 days in the fridge tightly sealed but they are best served immediately.
 When stored they tend to lose the crunch factor.
 You can pop them back in the air-fryer thought to crisp them up again if you wish.

 Absolutely!
 They don’t need to be saved for snack time only.
 Here are some dishes that will go great with them to make a more complete dinner: